ppy/osu-wiki/news/2022-04-02-new-featured-artist-a-saka.md

 We've scooped up **12** songs for [**A.SAKA**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/253) (obviously including *Nanatsu Issenzakura*).

-If you're one of the four osu! players who somehow *hasn't* heard this timeless classic, shift your attention towards this multi-mode gameplay video, then peek at the rest of **A.SAKA**'s awesome track previews below:
+If you're one of the four osu! players who somehow *haven't* heard this timeless classic, shift your attention towards this multi-mode gameplay video, then peek at the rest of **A.SAKA**'s awesome track previews below:

 <div align="center">
     <video width="100%" controls>